-I tend to use colors drawn from an organic pallet, so it seems like something that could have happened regardless of my presence.
-I’ll never be as good of an artist as nature with some time and weather, but I can emulate it by creating a space for the materials to interact.
+I’ll never be as good of an artist as nature with some time and weather.
+I can only emulate it by creating a space for materials to interact so it seems like something that could have happened regardless of my presence.
 The results often allude to other natural phenomena.
 Whether it’s tree rings or particle physics, a single cell or an electrical storm, I try to corral all those inferences into one story of mutual interaction.
 What does a feather say to a nebula?
 Is a brain scan a comment on cell division?
-There’s something in the interplay between the order and chaos that I’m trying to catch a snapshot of.
+There’s something in the interplay between the order and chaos, spanning the galactic to the atomic, that I’m trying to catch a snapshot of.

 Most of the recent works I’ve grouped as Malgamations or Mandalas.

 Malgamations are like creating individual puzzle pieces then figuring out how they all fit together.
 The necessity of having strategies for being present in the moment and not distracted by thinking about the end result.
 Malgmations have no real plan.
 It’s an intuitive and aesthetic interaction, mining combinations, seeing where the pieces want to go.
 Since the start of the pandemic, the colors have gotten brighter, the differences between the panels more pronounced.
 The names reference the internal, the neurological, the states and processes that became more my focus during lockdown.